-Various countries around the world use seawater desalination to produce freshwater supplies, and this technology has gained momentum in the United States in the past decade.
+Various countries around the world use seawater desalination to produce freshwater supplies, and this technology has gained momentum in the U.S. in the past decade.
 Seawater has a total dissolved solid concentration of about 35,000 milligrams per liter or greater.

-In the United States, there are two large operational seawater desalination facilities for municipal use with a design capacity greater than 25 million gallons per day (28,000 acre-feet per year), both of which were financed through public-private partnerships.
+In the U.S., there are two large operational seawater desalination facilities for municipal use with a design capacity greater than 25 million gallons per day (28,000 acre-feet per year), both of which were financed through public-private partnerships.
 The first large plant is the Tampa Bay Seawater Desalination plant in Tampa, Florida, that began operating in December 2007 and has a design capacity of 25 million gallons per day (28,000 acre-feet per year).
-Florida has two smaller desalination plants operated by the Florida Keys Aqueduct Authority, which serve as emergency supplies to Lower and Middle Keys (Florida Keys Aqueduct Authority, 2020).
+Florida also has two smaller seawater desalination plants operated by the Florida Keys Aqueduct Authority, which serve as emergency supplies to the Lower and Middle Keys (Florida Keys Aqueduct Authority, 2020).
+They are the Kermit H. Lewin and Marathon desalination plants, which have capacities of 4 million gallons per day and 1 million gallons per day respectively (Construction Journal, 2022; City of Marathon, 2022).
 The second large plant is the Claude "Bud" Lewis Carlsbad Desalination Plant located in Carlsbad, California, which became operational on December 14, 2015, and has a design capacity of 50 million gallons per day (56,000 acre-feet per year).
-Additionally, there are 11 smaller active seawater desalination facilities on the Pacific Coast (California Water Boards, 2022).
+Additionally, there are seven smaller active seawater desalination facilities on the California Coast and one newly approved facility (California Water Boards, 2024).

 Texas does not have an operational seawater desalination facility but has made progress toward this goal in recent years.
 While there are seven recommended water management strategy projects for seawater desalination in the 2022 State Water Plan located along the Gulf Coast, recent activities have been concentrated in the Corpus Christi area (Figure 1).
-The City of Corpus Christi has been the most active entity and has advanced from planning to the permitting of a seawater desalination plant.
-Other entities that are or were pursuing seawater desalination include the Port of Corpus Christi Authority, Corpus Christi Polymers (formerly known as M&G Resins USA, LLC), Seven Seas Water, and Poseidon Water in partnership with City of Ingleside (Pankratz, 2020).
+The City of Corpus Christi has been the most active entity and has advanced from planning to the permitting phase of a seawater desalination plant.
+Other entities that are or were pursuing seawater desalination include the Port of Corpus Christi Authority, Corpus Christi Polymers (formerly known as M&G Resins USA, LLC), Laguna Madre Water District, and Invenergy (Pankratz, 2024a; Pankratz, 2024b).